GoogleCloudPlatform/gcloud-maven-plugin/README.md

 4. Shut down the app and the development server by pressing **Control+C** in the Windows/Linux terminal window where you started it, or **CMD+C** on the Mac.

+5. You can stage the application,i.e create a directory under target/appengine-staging which is ready to be deploy by standard gcloud command with:

+        $ mvn gcloud:stage

 ### App Engine Maven plugin goals for the Cloud SDK